-Ringworm is a fungal infection of the skin.
-Despite its name, it has nothing at all to do with worms.
-The fungal infection may appear on the skin, nails, hands, feet, or scalp.
+Ringworm is an infection of the skin.
+It may appear on the skin, nails, hands, feet, or scalp.
 There are no worms, some think the rash can look like a worm.

 Ringworm is more common in children 12 years of age or younger.

 Factors that may increase your chances of ringworm:

 The doctor will ask about your symptoms and past health.
 A skin examination will be done.
 Ringworm is often easily diagnosed by appearance.
 A sample of the affected area may be taken if it is not healing.